lab68dev/.github/README.md

 ## License

 All projects within the lab68dev organization specify their license terms individually.
-Unless otherwise noted, projects are distributed under the **MIT License**.
+Unless otherwise noted, projects are distributed under the [MIT License](./LICENSE).

 ---